ePages-de/epages-devportal/_posts/2019/2019-10-01-rubyrussia-leading-ruby-conference-russia.md

 ## My impression

-This experience made very clear to me that ruby is not dead or close to being, but continues to progress while still being a fun language, backed by a large community that makes it stronger every day.
+This experience made very clear to me that Ruby is not dead or close to being, but continues to progress while still being a fun language, backed by a large community that makes it stronger every day.
 Being my first time in Moscow, I enjoyed not only the conference but also the city and its beautiful architecture.
 Well organized event and great location.